nobbynobbs/devman-async-python-4/README.md

 - MINECHAT_HISTORY
 - MINECHAT_AUTH_TOKEN

-If command line argument is used its value would be used.
+If command line argument is used its value has higher priority.